 MEDICAL DEVICES

-Biological evaluation of medical devices is a complex process that represents a part of the overall development of a medical device.
-It consists in the review and evaluation of existing data and the selection of additional tests to guarantee the safety of the product.
+Biological evaluation of medical devices is a complex process that represents a part of the overall development of a product.
+It consists in the review and evaluation of existing data and the selection of potential additional tests to guarantee the safety of the product.

 OUR TESTS